 K-12 Teacher Licensure Option:

-Students take courses in both the Department of Health, Nutrition and Exercise Sciences (HNES) and the School of Education (SOE).
 Students are fully admitted into the program when they have met the admission requirements established by the SOE.
-Coursework concludes with a culminating semester-long student teaching experience and graduates of this option meet the requirements for K-12 physical education licensure.
+Coursework concludes with a culminating semester-long student teaching experience and graduates of this option meet the requirement for K-12 physical education licensure.

 Teacher candidates in this option may enroll in the 300-level professional education courses before being formally admitted to the SOE.
 Prior to enrolling in the 400-level EDUC courses, teacher candidates must complete the application for admission to the SOE; earn required grades in all core physical education courses (as specified in the handbook); maintain at least a 2.75 cumulative grade point average in their course work and education courses; and pass the Core Academic Skills for Educators test or meet minimum scores on the ACT+.
-Requirements for admission can be found on the School of Education website.
+Requirements for admission can be found here.

 Upon completing this program, teacher candidates are eligible for teacher licensure in physical education in most states.
 Our PETE program is accredited by the Council for the Accreditation of Educator Preparation (CAEP) and approved by ESPB.